 In mathematics, the only relationship we see covered, if at all in mathematical dictionaries, is the 1/n type, which in mathematical circles is called the reciprocal (or multiplicative inverse, a term I do not use).
-I have been very surprised to see how most mathematical dictionaries (if they have an entry on reciprocals at all, as many do not) gloss over the topic and briefly mention it in a short paragraph with an example like 1/125, without writing it out in decimals.
+I have been very surprised to see how most mathematical dictionaries (if they have an entry on reciprocals at all, as many do not) gloss over the topic and only briefly mention it in a short paragraph with an example like 1/125, without writing it out in decimals.

-I am taking the mathematical definition of reciprocal a step further.
-Reciprocity implies a relationship and the relationship between "n" and "1", when staying true to Unification Thought, must be established in these two "mirror" formulas: n/1 an 1/n.
-These are "relational mirrors" and form the dual characteristics of a number.
+I am taking the mathematical definition of reciprocal a step further, as I find regular mathematics one-sided in this instance.
+Reciprocity implies a relationship and the relationship between "n" and "1," when staying true to Unification Thought, must be established in these two "mirror" formulas: n/1 an 1/n[7]